25 Vegetables Starting With L (Watch out for #12!)

 - Lupin Beans

-What did you think of this list of vegetable names starting with L?
+What did you think of this list of vegetable names starting with L (and do you want to learn more?
+Try veggie names that start with d next!)?
 Did you know them all or were you surprised – which was your favorite, let me know down in the comments!

 I know I don’t fancy those lemon drop peppers, they sound a bit too hot for me!